-The Bracken Court is situated within easy distance of a wide variety of shopping options with something to suit everyone.
-Whether you are looking for something quirky from one of the family run boutiques nestled in the village of Balbriggan to the latest bargain for you to nab from the high street the following list of excellent shopping areas is guaranteed to quench your thirst for Retail Therapy.
+When staying at he Bracken Court, near Dublin Airport, you are situated within easy distance of a wide variety of shopping options with something to suit everyone.
+Whether you are looking for something quirky from one of the family run boutiques nestled in the village of Balbriggan to the latest bargain for you to nab from the high street of Dublin City Centre, the following list of excellent shopping areas is guaranteed to quench your thirst for Retail Therapy!

 |